publicscience/argos.cloud/README.md

 ### Decommissioning
 This just deletes everything that was created during the commissioning process, except for the image (unless its deletion is specified).

+### Cleaning
+If you hit a snag while generating the image, you may want to clean things up.
+This command will do that for you by removing the image instance (if it still exists) and the image itself (if it still exists).
+Normally, commissioning will automatically clean things before it gets going, but sometimes you have to be explicit.